straut12/sj4u-gh/_pages/ref/linux/desktop.md

 Conky can be [started at boot](../../../ref/linux/autostart/) with a couple methods.
 1. Use the autostart file at /etc/xdg/lxsession/LXDE-pi/autostart (can not use " " or ' ')
-2. Or create a .desktop file and put it in the autstart folder.
+2. Or create a .desktop file and put it in the autostart folder.
 Example below.
 ​```$ sudo nano /etc/xdg/autostart/conky.desktop```
 ```console
 [Desktop Entry]